 With a voice that cracked with emotion, he became France's poetic storyteller, singing of love and loss for over seven decades.

-Born Shahnour Vaghinag Aznavourian to Armenian immigrants in Paris, Charles Aznavour spent his childhood on the stage, dreaming of being an actor.
-His early career was a struggle; he was told he couldn't sing, couldn't act, and was too short.
-Yet, he persisted, writing songs for the legendary Édith Piaf, who became his mentor.
-He found his voice not in power, but in poignant, conversational delivery, turning his perceived flaws—the gravelly tone, the distinctive vibrato—into his signature.
-Aznavour's songs, like 'La Bohème' and 'She', became global standards, translated and performed in multiple languages.
-He acted in over 80 films and, in his later years, served as Armenia's ambassador to Switzerland, cementing his status as a cultural diplomat.
+Charles Aznavour wrote 'La Bohème' and 'She,' songs translated into dozens of languages and performed worldwide.
+Born Shahnour Vaghinag Aznavourian to Armenian immigrants in Paris, he spent his childhood on stage dreaming of acting.
+Early critics told him he could not sing, could not act, and was too short.
+He persisted, writing songs for Édith Piaf, who became his mentor.
+His voice rejected power in favor of poignant, conversational delivery.
+The gravelly tone and distinctive vibrato turned perceived flaws into his signature.
+Aznavour acted in over 80 films.
+In his later years, he served as Armenia's ambassador to Switzerland.
 He performed almost until his death at 94, a compact figure commanding vast stages with sheer emotional truth.

 1901–1927